Contemporary photograph of the banner hanging over Daniel E. Fultz’s tapestry

-The “tapestry painting” sent by Daniel E. Fultz, of Spokane, Washington, is oil paint on fabric depicting Christ holding a lamb.
-It is modeled after a painting entitled “The Good Shepherd” by German artist Bernhard Plockhorst (1825-1907).
+Fultz’s “tapestry painting,” in oil paint on fabric, is quite large—82 inches high by 56 inches wide.
+It depicts Jesus Christ holding a lamb and is modeled after a painting titled “The Good Shepherd” by German artist Bernhard Plockhorst (1825–1907).

-After consulting with Fultz regarding the proper way to hang the painting—it is large at 82 inches high by 56 inches wide—Eddy decided to hang it from a roller and to add fringe to the bottom edge.
-To further illustrate the significance of the painting to her, she had a placard created to hang with the tapestry painting.
+After consulting with Fultz regarding the proper way to hang the painting, Eddy decided to display it from a roller and add fringe to the bottom edge.
+To further illustrate its significance to her, she had a placard created to hang with it.

 …I almost kneel before that shrine of my heart.